BalaM314/cli-app/README.md

 	* Apps with only one subcommand
 * Categories (such as `gh repo clone`)
 * Test support
-	* the App.run() method can be configured to reject instead of printing an error message, which is easy to test
+	* the App.run() method can be configured to reject instead of printing an error message

 ## Examples